particle-iot/blueprint-keyword-spotting/README.md

 ## Overview

-The Keyword Spotting tutorial ia reference project to identify the keywords "Yes" and "No" in audio data received from a PDM microphone.
+The Keyword Spotting tutorial is reference project to identify the keywords "Yes" and "No" in audio data received from a PDM microphone.

 This solution is designed for Particle devices like the Photon 2, Boron, and M-SoM.